 I believe in the power of who held you first.
 I heard that many soldiers use their dying breath to ask for their mother.
 I saw a Saudi soldier who located his mother after two years of fighting afield.
 When he found her on a bus that was stopped at a checkpoint, he buried his face in her black Hijab and he cried and cried and cried.

+I believe that true love is the greatest intelligence.
 And that an open-heart will get you a lot of critical information in life.
 I think most Love songs are shit.
 Because let’s be real, true love is a long journey.

 I think we’re addicted to numbness.
 And that honey, a bit of salt, and a glass of water — and just having the conversation that needs to be had — cures so much.

 I think that most of humanity is sleeping so it creates a lot of conflict when the light arrives.
 But it’s time to wake up.
 It’s now time.
 Very now.

 I don’t believe that the playing field of life is even for everyone.
 The “You can do anything you set your mind to!” ra-rah is a motivational sales pitch from the relatively privileged, who need you to believe in them.

 I think we’re obsessed with protein, and sunscreen, and sameness.
 And we forget, more tragically than most can understand, that consuming LIGHT is how we grow — in union, and with distinction.